 The Issue

 Effective integration and mobilization of salmon data mirrors the complexity of salmon biology itself: these fish traverse freshwater, estuarine, and marine ecosystems, crossing provincial, state, tribal, federal, and international management boundaries (Groot and Margolis 1991).
 While localized successes in data coordination exist—particularly within regional fisheries management offices and treaty commissions—salmon data integrated across agencies for each phase of the salmon life cycle is rare and prohibitively expensive for all but the most pressing challenges.
 Most salmon datasets remain confined within institutional silos, often undocumented, stored in outdated systems, or formatted according to internal standards that are incompatible with broader integration efforts.
-As a result, long-term datasets critical to stock assessment and environmental monitoring frequently become inaccessible, poorly understood, or effectively lost once original data holders retire or move on.
+Even within organizations, data can be siloed by data type with freshwater data going in one data system while estuary, open-ocean, and commercial fishery data each housed in separate data systems with limited ability to easily re-connect the data through shared identifies.
+As a result, long-term datasets critical to stock assessment and environmental monitoring frequently become inaccessible, poorly understood, difficult to integrate, or effectively lost once original data holders retire or move on.

 This fragmentation is compounded by the number of disciplines and organizations involved.
 Geneticists, oceanographers, freshwater ecologists, stock assessment biologists, and fisheries managers all contribute data using their own field-specific conventions and workflows.
 Meanwhile, data is distributed across federal, state, provincial, tribal, and academic institutions—each with its own mandates, technologies, and metadata requirements.
 Many salmon data-holding organizations rely on aging infrastructure or opaque, undocumented standards that lag behind modern open-science practices.
 This tangle of disciplinary and institutional fragmentation slows integration, hinders reproducibility, and delays analyses that could otherwise inform time-sensitive management decisions.
 Modernizing these systems will require coordinated investment, grounded in shared international data standards and stewardship practices that accommodate the full disciplinary and geographic diversity of salmon science.